 The 2020 CRC selection process was notably successful in applying the statutory commissioner qualification of impartiality.
-(The other two major statutory requirements are: an appreciation of California's diversity, and analytical ability, which were both also well-met.)
-All 14 commissioners robustly supported impartial voting rights, whether generally, or specifically in applying the federal Voting Rights Act.
-All fully embraced the CRC's mandate to draw fair and impartial voting districts (though there were at times varying concepts of "fairness").
+(The other two major statutory requirements are: an appreciation of California's diversity, and analytical ability, which were both also well met.)
+All 14 of the 2020 commissioners robustly supported impartial voting rights, whether generally, or specifically in applying the federal Voting Rights Act.
+All fully embraced the CRC's mandate to draw fair and impartial voting districts.
 Political partisanship was minimal to essentially absent during commission discussions, so much so that one outside consultant remarked he was greatly surprised when he happened to look up commissioners' political affiliations.
 Not one election district boundary came down to a hard vote; all were decided by consensus.
 The 2020 CRC's impartiality was definitively displayed in its single, unanimous votes to approve both its draft and then final maps.